-- (1) 1The Economics and Social Sciences Faculty forms an examination board for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
+(1) 1The Economics and Social Sciences Faculty forms an examination board for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
 2The head of the board of examiners, his/her deputy on the board, the board members and their deputies are each appointed by the Faculty.
-3The board of examiners is composed as follows: - 1.
-Four members of full-time academic teaching staff, - 2.
-Two other members of academic staff, - 3.
-Two students (in an advisory role). - 4.
+3The examination board is composed as follows:

+- 1. 3 members of the Faculty's full-time academic staff, - 2.
+2 members of the Faculty's academic staff, - 3.
+1 student (with advisory role), - 4.
 The head of the examinations office (in an advisory capacity).

-4Only a professor may be head of the board or its deputy; the head of the board and his/her deputy should be from two different departments.
+4Only one professor may be head of the board or its deputy.
 5The head of the board will usually conduct the board's active business.
 6In addition, the board may transfer revocably certain tasks to the head of the board, insofar as this is not expressly barred; not, however in decisions on appeals.
 7The board of examiners may receive the support of an examinations office to carry out its active business.
 8Decisions by the board of examiners are passed with a majority of the board members' votes; in the event of a tie, the head of the board casts the deciding vote.
-9There is no limit to the number of terms for which a board member may be appointed; if a member withdraws before the end of his/her term of office, a new member is appointed for the remainder of the term of office; members of the board remain in office after their term of office expires until new members are appointed.
+9A board member may be reappointed multiple times; if a member withdraws before the end of his/her term of office, a new member is appointed for the remainder of the term of office; members of the board remain in office after their term of office expires until new members are appointed.

-- (2) The board members' term of office is three years; that of the student on the board is one year. - (3) 1The board of examiners ensures that the provisions set out in these exam regulations are met.
-2The board is to report regularly to the Faculty on the development of examinations and durations of study including the time to finish Master's theses, as well as reporting on the distribution of subject grades and overall grades.
-3The board of examiners must ensure that all coursework and assessment set out in these exam regulations can be carried out/completed within the prescribed time periods.
+(2) The board members' term of office is three years; that of the student on the board is one year.

+(3) 1The examination board ensures that the provisions set out in these exam regulations are met.
+2The board is to report regularly to the Faculty on the development of examinations and durations of study including the time taken to finish Master's theses, as well as reporting on the distribution of subject grades and overall grades.
+3The examination board must ensure that all coursework and assessment set out in these exam regulations can be carried out by students within the prescribed time periods.
 4To this end, students must be informed in good time both of the nature and number of required coursework units and the assessed coursework to be successfully completed, as well as on the deadlines by which these must be completed, and similarly the dates for the issue of topics for, and submission of, Master's theses.
-5The board of examiners must also ensure that protective legal provisions and the provisions under § 32 paragraph (4)(5) LHG are met. - (4) 1Board of examinations members have the right to be present as observers during examinations.
-2The University President or a representative appointed by him/her also has the right to be present at examinations. - (5) 1Meetings of the board of examiners are not open to the public.
+5The board of examiners must also ensure that protective legal provisions and the provisions under § 32 paragraph (4)(5) LHG are met.

+(4) 1Board of examinations members have the right to be present as observers during examinations.
+2The University President or a representative appointed by him/her also has the right to be present at examinations.

+(5) 1Meetings of the board of examiners are not open to the public.
 2Members of the board of examiners, their representatives, and any third parties involved are obliged to maintain professional secrecy.
-3If they are not state employees, the head of the board must pledge them to maintain confidentiality. - (6) 1Decisions by the examination board or its head which negatively affect the candidate must be communicated in writing at the earliest possible opportunity to the candidate, explaining the decision; instructions on the right to appeal will be included.
+3If they are not state employees, the head of the board must pledge them to maintain confidentiality.

+(6) 1Decisions by the examination board or its head which negatively affect the candidate must be communicated in writing at the earliest possible opportunity to the candidate, explaining the decision; instructions on the right to appeal will be included.
 2Appeals must reach the examination board in writing within one month.
-3If the board of examiners does not remedy the appeal, it must be presented to the University's Vice-President for Academic Affairs for decision.
+3If the examination board does not remedy the appeal, it must be referred to the University's Vice-President of Academic Affairs for decision.